meenakshighosal/contoso-creative-writer/Labs/Instructions/getting-started.md

    ![](../media/gs-05.png)

+   >If a powershell window openes up, please minimize it and continue with the lab.
+Make sure you do not close that window.

 2. On **Sign into Microsoft Azure** tab you will see login screen, in that enter following email/username and then click on **Next**.

    - Email/Username: <inject key="AzureAdUserEmail"></inject>